TL;DR

 In this definitive guide, we will dissect the UK's burnout crisis, expose the terrifying financial risks you face, and reveal why Income Protection insurance is no longer a 'nice-to-have', but an essential shield for every working Briton in 2025.

 The term 'burnout' is often used casually, but its official definition highlights a far more serious condition.
-Recognised by the World Health Organization (WHO) in its International Classification of Diseases (ICD-11), burnout is not a medical condition but an "occupational phenomenon" resulting from chronic workplace stress that has not been successfully managed.
+Recognised by the World Health Organisation (WHO) in its International Classification of Diseases (ICD-11), burnout is not a medical condition but an "occupational phenomenon" resulting from chronic workplace stress that has not been successfully managed.

 It’s crucial to understand this distinction.
 Burnout isn’t a personal failing; it’s a workplace issue.
 It is characterised by three distinct dimensions: